Migration from WARDEN / WARDEN‑roboto

 - Use the consolidated back‑end configuration (trust anchors, identities, policies).

-- Retain functionality via the integrated modules; legacy artefacts exist under new names — see Project Structure.
+- Retain functionality via the integrated modules (Warden makoto / Warden roboto); legacy artefacts exist under new names — see Project Structure.

 Names, Entry Points, and Flow